kgradowska/FilmsApp/README.md

 - Moshi - parsing elements from Json to ClassDTO (Data Transfer Object)
 - StateFlow - observing movieList
 - retrofit + okhttp (REST API)
-- searching movies by title or keywords
+- searching movies by a title or keywords

 ## Things to do
 All things to do in the nearest future:
 - light mode (dark mode is almost done)
+- adding new filters to search movies (for example, searching by the genres)
+- changing the way of searching movies (this will probably be on a different layout)